 What’s ‘personal data’?

-‘Personal data’ could be your name, ID number, location data, an online identifier of yours, or even your physical, physiological, genetic, mental, economic, cultural or social identity.
+‘Personal data’ could be your name, ID number, location data, or an online identifier of yours.

 OK, so how do I find out about this data?